cdbrkfxrpt/RaceControl/README.md

 How is it licensed?
 --
-It uses the GNU Public License version 3.
+It uses the Apache License v2.0.